 Artistic License - Gun Safety: Nick Angel sure demonstrates atrocious gun safety for an uber-competent cop.
 The rest of the cops are no better.
 Intentional, given the subject parody matter.
 Even funnier when one pauses certain parts of gun battles.
 One of the cops closes one eye while aiming, but the eye that's closed is the one that's supposed to be looking down the sights.

-A Birthday, Not a Break: Nicolas and Danny chase down clues and compiling research, confirming Nicolas' theory about a conspiracy behind the deaths.
-After spending the day doing this, Nicolas feels bad when he discovers he dragged Danny into it on his birthday.
-Danny doesn't mind, though - he thinks getting stuck into a real, serious police investigation is the best thing he could have done.
+A Birthday, Not a Break: Nicholas and Danny chase down clues and compile research, confirming Nicholas' theory about a conspiracy behind the deaths.
+After spending the day doing this, Nicholas feels bad when he discovers he dragged Danny into it on his birthday.
+Danny doesn't mind, though - he thinks getting drawn into a real, serious police investigation is the best thing he could have done for a present.

 Danny Butterman: How's Lurch?
 Nicholas Angel: He's in the freezer.
 Danny: Did you say "Cool off"?
 Nicholas: No, I didn't say anything, actually.
 Danny: Shame.
 Nicholas: There was a bit earlier on that you missed when I, uh, distracted him with the cuddly monkey.
 And then I said "Playtime's over", then I hit him with the peace lily.
 Danny: You're off the fucking chain! (cocks shotgun)

 And later, at the very end of the climax:

 Nicholas: I feel like I should say something smart.
 Danny: You don't have to say anything at all...